-Located in the heart of New York, NY, in Rockefeller Center, attorney Brad Randolph represents individual beneficiaries, trustees and personal representatives both in the U.S. and abroad.
+Located in the heart of Manhattan, in Rockefeller Center, estate law attorney Brad Randolph represents individual beneficiaries, trustees and personal representatives both in the U.S. and abroad.

 The world is increasingly global in nature.
 As such, it is very common for a deceased individual to have family in another country.
 When property or money that is based in the U.S. is bequeathed to an individual abroad, proving his or her right to inherit can be complex.

 - If your U.S.-based relative passed away, it is important to hire a lawyer who is experienced in probating estates that include foreign beneficiaries.

 - At the law office of M. Bradford Randolph, Esq., PLLC, we understand the interplay of U.S. and international probate laws.
 For more than 10 years, attorney Brad Randolph has assisted U.S.-based personal representatives and foreign beneficiaries when the probate administration process contains a foreign element.

 - Mr. Randolph assists clients with everything from identifying, locating and notifying foreign beneficiaries to helping foreign-based individuals protect their financial and property interests in the U.S. Attorney Randolph also has extensive experience in helping beneficiaries to locate hard-to-find assets.